amr-ayoub/CarND-Behavioral-Cloning-P3/writeup_report.md

 Choosing randomly an image, flipping it and changing the sign of the predicted angle to simulate driving in the opposite direction.

 ### 2- Brightness augmentation
-To help training the model to different day and night driving with different bightness parts of the track, I added images with different brightness by converting them first to HSV, randomly scaling up/down the V channel then convert them back to RGB.
+To help training the model to different day and night driving with different bightness parts of the track, I added images with different brightness by converting them first to HSV, randomly scaling up/down the V channel.

 ### 3- Horizontal and vertical shifts
 To compensate for the translation in the steering angles and being in different horizontal positions on the track, the generator randomly chooses image, do a horizontal shift then adds an offset to the steering angle corresponding to that.